jeet-sde/Mini-Projects/README.md

 # Mini-Projects
-A collection of mini projects built for practicing and strengthening core programming concepts, frontend development, and backend integration
+A collection of mini projects built for practicing and strengthening core programming concepts, frontend development, and backend integration.